School of Law

-Prior to joining the University of Arkansas faculty, Professor Buehler clerked for Judge Alfred Goodwin on the U.S. Court of Appeals for the Ninth Circuit, practiced commercial litigation at Davis Wright Tremaine LLP in Seattle, and taught civil procedure at the University of Washington.
+Prior to joining the University of Arkansas faculty, Professor Buehler clerked for Judge Alfred Goodwin on the U.S. Court of Appeals for the Ninth Circuit, and practiced commercial litigation at Davis Wright Tremaine LLP in Seattle.

 Outside the classroom, Professor Buehler enjoys running, bicycling, watching baseball with his wife and daughter, and once held a Guinness World Record after lecturing for nearly 52 hours on the history of the American presidency.

 Solving Jurisdiction's Social Cost, 89 Wash.
 L. Rev. ____ (forthcoming 2014).

 Eggshell Economics, 74 Ohio St. L.J.
 375 (2013), with Steve P. Calandrillo

 Jurisdictional Incentives, 20 Geo.
 Mason L. Rev. 105 (2012)